Das00130/Generating-Metadata-and-Preprocessing/README.md

 This was a coursework project which is written in python 2.6 and no external libraries were used.

-###Generating metadata:
+### Generating metadata:
 1. Read from the config file the instructions (file to open, columns to pre-process...)
 2. Extract the data from a file: can be a .csv, a .txt or a .json
 3. Use regex to determine if the column is numeric or not
 4. Generate metadata with: number of rows and fields, unique values (for string values) and min/max (for numeric values)

-###Pre-process data:
+### Pre-process data:
+5. Dropping null values
+6. Filling missing values
+7. Sorting (asc or desc)
+8. Normalising
-5. Dropping null values, filling missing values , sorting (asc or desc), normalising and validating credit card numbers (using regex)
+9. Validating credit card numbers (using regex)

 ### Notes
 Once the repository is downloaded, open CMD and type: python process.py config.json